DnD 5e - Artificer Subclass Breakdown

 - : Finally a way to use Intelligence for your weapon attacks!
 You also get martial weapons, which offers a small improvement to your options.
 Be sure to take 14 Dexterity to max out medium armor, but otherwise go all-in on Intelligence.
 Grab a longsword and a shield, and go stand next to the Fighter.

-- : The Steel Defender is primarily a defender.
-It has a decent pile of hit points (2 + Your Int + (5*your artificer level) since its Con never changes.) and what amounts to Fighting Style (Protection).
-It deals damage equivalent to a longsword, but its primary function is to protect you while you do the real damage.
-It also has a poor AC at just 15, so expect to spend a lot of time repairing it between fights.
-Repair allows it to repair itself, but at 3 user per day you'll get a lot more out of Mending.
+- : The Steel Defender is primarily a Defender, rather than a Striker.
+It has a decent pile of hit points and what amounts to Fighting Style (Protection).
+It deals damage equivalent to a longsword and since it's force damage almost nothing will resist it, but its primary function is to protect you while you do the real damage.
+It has a poor AC at just 15, so expect to spend a lot of time repairing it between fights.
+The Steel Defender's Repair action allows it to repair itself, but at 3 uses per day you'll get a lot more healing out of Mending.

-- : 2d6 damage/healing up to 5 times per day simply isn't much, but fortunately it doubles at 15th level, and the healing is as useful as Healing Word.
+- : 2d6 damage/healing up to 5 times per day isn't much, but fortunately it doubles at 15th level, and the healing is as useful as Healing Word.
 Personally I would reserve this exclusively for healing.
-The damage isn't enough to matter, but healing a dying ally can change the outcome of a fight (not to mention saving your friend).
+The damage isn't enough to matter unless you know that it'll kill the target, and it's not clear if it's multiplied on a critical hit (I think it is, but I'm not certain).
+But healing a dying ally can easily change the outcome of a fight (not to mention saving your friend).

 - : 2d6 more damage/healing on Arcane Jolt makes it a little more useful, but still not significant.
-The tiny bit of damage on Deflect Attack is nice, too, but at this level 1d4+5 (I'm assuming that you have 20 Intelligence by now) isn't much at this level, but it's still a nice little buff to something which you were going to do anyway.
+The AC boost is significant, especially since your pet has been sitting at 15 AC for 11 levels while attack bonuses gradually increase.
+The tiny bit of damage on Deflect Attack is nice, too.
+At this level 1d4+5 (I'm assuming that you have 20 Intelligence by now) isn't much at this level, but it's still a nice little buff to something which you were going to do anyway.